Dick Kimmel & Co

 Also for selected

-performances, DKC features Tom Schaefer on fiddle and Ian
+performances, DKC features Kirk Brandenberger or Tom Schaefer on fiddle.

 Dick Kimmel has been performing bluegrass music since the 1950's.
-With his band, Dick handles lead and harmony vocals in addition to playing guitar, mandolin, and clawhammer banjo.
+With his band, Dick handles lead and harmony vocals in addition to playing mandolin, guitar, and clawhammer banjo.
 Dick has recorded more than 2-dozen albums, including 7 CD's for Copper Creek Records, a Virginia-based bluegrass music record label.
 His Copper Creek solo recordings include "Dick Kimmel ‑ 25 Year Collection" (Copper Creek Records CD‑0143), "Dick Kimmel ‑ Wild Turkey Rag" (Copper Creek Records CD‑0115), and his clawhammer banjo release, "Dick Kimmel ‑ Fishin' Creek Blues" (Copper Creek Records CD‑0173).
 In a 1994 feature article, Bluegrass Unlimited referred to Dick as the "Ambassador of Bluegrass.”
 On stage, Dick's emcee work paints a picture of bluegrass music and its colorful history from information he gained as a writer for international bluegrass music magazines.
-Dick Kimmel is a 2010 inductee into the Minnesota Music Hall of Fame, a 2008 inductee into America's Old-Time Country Music Hall of Fame, and shares a 2012 induction with duo partner, Jerilyn Kjellberg, into the Mid-America Music Hall of Fame.
-See the "Artist Profile" link for more information on Dick's background.
+Dick Kimmel is a 2010 inductee into the Minnesota Music Hall of Fame, a 2008 inductee into America's Old-Time Country Music Hall of Fame, and a 2012 inductee into the Mid-America Music Hall of Fame.
+See the "Artist Profile" link on this website for more information on Dick's background.

 Comments About Dick Kimmel & Co: